 Plan ahead, then plan some more

-Maybe you have memories of trotting down to Riverbend Park on a July Saturday five years ago, snagging a tube rental, and plopping right in the river?
+Maybe you have memories of strolling to Riverbend Park on a Saturday six years ago, snagging a tube rental, and plopping right in the river?

 Times have changed.
-It’s partly the pandemic and social distancing rules, and partly that more than 200,000 humans floated or paddled this section of river between Memorial Day and Labor Day last year.
+More than 267,000 humans floated or paddled this section of river between Memorial Day and Labor Day last year.
 That’s a big uptick, so it pays to plan ahead.

-The good news I mentioned earlier about tube rentals gets even better when you consider their new reservation system.
-If you’re hoping to float between now and Labor Day and you want one of Tumalo Creek Kayak and Canoe’s awesome rental tubes (you do!) reserve now.
+If you’re hoping to float between June 2022 and Labor Day and you want one of Tumalo Creek’s awesome rental tubes (you do!) you can reserve starting June 1 for float times beginning June 18.
 If there’s wiggle room in your schedule, consider a brunch-time float or early evening reservation when crowds have dwindled.

-Oh, and in case you’re wondering what the heck Park & Float is, it’s across from The Pavillion on Simpson Ave. and Bradbury Way.
-That’s where you’ll find tube rentals and the pickup and dropoff point for the Ride the River shuttle.
-There’s also gobs of free parking, so scope out the map here.
+Oh, and in case you’re wondering what the heck Park & Float is, it’s across from The Pavilion on Simpson Ave. and Bradbury Way.
+That’s where you’ll find tube rentals and the pick up and drop off point for the Ride the River shuttle.
+That’s also where you’ll score free parking, so scope out the map here.
 Park & Float is open 10 a.m. to 7 p.m. daily from June 18 to Sept.
-6.
+5.

-While you can’t rent tubes or catch the shuttle at the Tumalo Creek Kayak & Canoe kiosk in Riverbend Park, you can rent kayaks, SUPs, and life jackets.
-That cute little trailer is open 10 a.m. to 6 p.m. daily (weather permitting) May 28-Sept.
-6.
+While you can’t rent tubes or catch the shuttle at the Tumalo Creek kiosk in Riverbend Park, you can rent kayaks, SUPs, and life jackets.
+That cute little trailer is open 10 a.m. to 6 p.m. daily (weather permitting) May 28 to Sept.
+5.

-If you really want to plan ahead and keep things super-duper simple, consider the new Float On package from brand-new Campfire Hotel (that’s a whole lotta new!)
+If you really want to plan ahead and keep things super-duper simple, consider the Float On package from Campfire Hotel.
 Guests at this retro-campy 3rd Street property can pay an extra $20 to access their fleet of rental tubes.
 With local transit steps from the hotel’s front door, it’s easy to be shuttled close to the river or rent one of the cruiser bikes for a little extra cardio.
-Afterwards, grab a cool beer from the hotel’s marketplace cooler, then sit by an on-site campfire and savor your float memories.
-Learn more here, then dibs your tube directly through the front desk.
+Afterwards, grab a cocktail at their on-site bar and spend the evening savoring memories of your perfect float day.

 Nope, it’s not a dumb question.
 If you’ve never floated the Deschutes, you may have no idea where to put in and take out, so here’s the scoop.

 The simplest option if you’re pressed for time is to put in at Riverbend Park, float to the Colorado Avenue Bridge, hop out there, and walk just over half a mile along Shevlin Hixon Drive to get back to Riverbend.
-You can do this loop as many times as you like before walking back to your car at the Park & Float.
-Alternately, you can put in at the Colorado Avenue bridge and float to Drake Park from there.
+The trip takes roughly an hour, and you can do it as many times as you like before walking back to your car at the Park & Float.
+Alternately, you can put in at the Colorado Avenue bridge and float to Drake Park from there, which also takes about an hour.
 These routes are the way to go if you don’t want to hassle with the shuttle or you’re short on time.